 In this paper we have designed, implemented and evaluated an approach for searching for objects on the basis of Qualitative Spatial Relations (QSRs) such as left-of and in-front-of.
-On the basis of QSRs between landmarks and the sought object we generate metric poses of potential object locations using an extended version of the ternary point calculus and employ this information for view planning.
+On the basis of QSRs between landmarks and the sought object we generate metric poses of potential object locations using a ternary point calculus and employ this information for view planning.
 Preliminary results show that search methods based on QSRs are faster and more reliable than methods not considering them.